HibiyaHaraki/ai-robotics-workshop/README.md

 # MATLAB AI Robotics Workshop

 This material outlines a hands-on workshop on learning how to develop AI-based autonomous mobile robot for university students and engineers of all skill levels.
 MATLAB and Simulink are utilized as an intuitive learning environment for deep learning and control algorithms with a 3D virtual simulation environment.
-In addtion, this content also covers the hardware deployment using an [NVIDIA&reg; JetBot](https://jetbot.org/).

 ![MATLAB AI robotics workshop demo video](doc/matlab_ai_robotics_workshop.gif)